-- Several breaks in series appear for 2019p data due to the new Monthly Refined Petroleum Products survey launched by the Canadian administration in the beginning of 2019.
-The survey includes greater coverage of all products. - The 2018 edition includes numerous time series revisions for the years 2005-2016.
+Several breaks in series appear between 2018 and 2019 due to the new Monthly Refined Petroleum Products survey launched by the Canadian administration in the beginning of 2019.
+The survey, redesigned to better reflect the evolution of the refined petroleum industry, includes greater coverage of all products.

+The 2018 edition includes numerous time series revisions for the years 2005-2016.
 This is due to the 10 year revision of the Report on Energy Supply and Demand, which is the main set of Canadian annual data.
-The majority of these revisions were applied to the demand side. - In the 2016 edition, the Canadian administration was able to reconcile some historical inconsistencies by reporting inputs and outputs to upgraders.
+The majority of these revisions were applied to the demand side.

+In the 2016 edition, the Canadian administration was able to reconcile some historical inconsistencies by reporting inputs and outputs to upgraders.
 In the supply side, these quantities are reported under other hydrocarbons.
-In the demand side, they are reported under the respective output products (refinery gas, road diesel, and petroleum coke). - Time series for other non-specified oil products may fluctuate as they have been computed as residuals. - Receipts from non-reporting companies are currently represented in the statistical difference flow, work is ongoing with the Canadian administration to address gaps in the coverage that lead to increasing statistical differences.
+In the demand side, they are reported under the respective output products (refinery gas, road diesel, and petroleum coke).

+Time series for other non-specified oil products may fluctuate as they have been computed as residuals.

+Receipts from non-reporting companies are currently represented in the statistical difference flow, work is ongoing with the Canadian administration to address gaps in the coverage that lead to increasing statistical differences.
-- In 2019p, outputs of secondary products from bitumen upgraders are reported under other hydrocarbons as receipts from other sources and in primary product receipts for refinery gas, gas/diesel oil and petroleum coke. - In 2019p, the reduction to zero of imports of additives reflects a change in the reporting by the Canadian administration.
-As these imports refer to hydrocarbon-based blending components, they are now included under the imports of motor gasoline for non-biogasoline.

-- The Sturgeon refinery began operations in late 2017.
+The Sturgeon refinery began operations in late 2017.
 The refinery produced its first diesel fuel in December 2017.
-It is still under construction and can currently only process synthetic crude oil and not bitumen. - In the 2018 edition the domestic supply of crude oil was revised due overall revisions to the Report on Energy Supply and Demand and the inclusion of additional data sources in the reporting. - From 2014 data the Canadian administration started using customs based trade data to report crude oil imports.
+It is still under construction and can currently only process synthetic crude oil and not bitumen.

+In the 2018 edition the domestic supply of crude oil was revised due overall revisions to the Report on Energy Supply and Demand and the inclusion of additional data sources in the reporting.

+From 2014 data the Canadian administration started using customs based trade data to report crude oil imports.
 In the 2017 edition, crude oil imports data have been revised back to 2005 following this methodology.
-Some revisions to imports of secondary products have already been made and further revisions are expected. - Condensates and pentanes plus are included in crude oil from 2005, in NGL 1990 to 2004 and in LPG prior to 1990.
-Historical revisions are pending. - From 2005 primary oil products include direct imports of condensates by crude oil producers. - Production of other hydrocarbons represents synthetic crude oil produced from tar sands. - From 2005, other hydrocarbons from other sources natural gas corresponds to natural gas used for the upgrading of synthetic crude oil (reported under GTL transformation in the natural gas consumption data) and natural gas used to upgrade petroleum products (reported under non-specified transformation in the natural gas consumption data).
+Some revisions to imports of secondary products have already been made and further revisions are expected.

+Condensates and pentanes plus are included in crude oil from 2005, in NGL 1990 to 2004 and in LPG prior to 1990.
+Historical revisions are pending.

+From 2005 primary oil products include direct imports of condensates by crude oil producers.

+Production of other hydrocarbons represents synthetic crude oil produced from tar sands.

+From 2005, other hydrocarbons from other sources natural gas corresponds to natural gas used for the upgrading of synthetic crude oil (reported under GTL transformation in the natural gas consumption data) and natural gas used to upgrade petroleum products (reported under non-specified transformation in the natural gas consumption data).
 Revisions to this flow were introduced in the 2019 edition.
 From 1990 to 2005, these quantities are reported in indigenous production of other hydrocarbons.
-Prior to 1990, they are included in the natural gas supply. - Imports of other hydrocarbons from 1994 to 2000 correspond to orimulsion imports from Venezuela. - Refinery output from gas/diesel oil and petroleum coke includes output from oil sands and upgraders. - The Canadian administration is currently unable to provide a figure for the domestic production of additives, but is working on solutions which will make this possible.
+Prior to 1990, they are included in the natural gas supply.

+Imports of other hydrocarbons from 1994 to 2000 correspond to orimulsion imports from Venezuela.

+Refinery output from gas/diesel oil and petroleum coke includes output from oil sands and upgraders.

+The Canadian administration is currently unable to provide a figure for the domestic production of additives, but is working on solutions which will make this possible.
 Meanwhile, significant statistical differences can be observed for several secondary oil products.

+In the 2021 edition, the Canadian administration has moved the consumption of aviation gasoline from commercial and public services to domestic aviation from 2013 onwards.
+Similarly, consumption of jet kerosene in non-specified (industry) has been moved to domestic aviation from 2013 onwards.

+In 2019, the increase in refinery fuel use of refinery gas is due to the inclusion of refinery fuel used by upgraders.
+Prior to 2019, this is included in the oil and gas extraction sector.